heckhardt/mde-encoding-eval/README.md

 **Figure 3:** Example output for the knapsack problem in the high-level representation.

 As with the CRA problem, the following figure illustrates the low-level representation.
-Again, every element represents an item, in the same order as in the table above.
+Again, every array element represents an item, in the same order as in the table above.

 ![Example knapsack output in low-level representation](images/Knapsack_ExampleOutput_IntArray.png)